 - The prevalence of the tribal system vis-à-vis the Law The social system in the Palestinian society is based on the importance of the role of the extended family in an individual's life, particularly regarding family relationships and dealing with domestic violence in the Palestinian society.
 The Tribal Affairs Department is a fundamental part of the administrative body of the Palestinian State, and constitutes a fundamental pillar and point of reference in the governorates.
-The tribal system has its own common laws, which are in contradiction with the principle of the rule of law, yet are invoked.
+The tribal system has its own common laws, which contradict with the principle of the rule of law, yet are invoked.
 The executive bodies or the governors mostly deny most cases of violence against women, and refer them to the tribal authority, a patriarchy- consolidating system.
-An example of negative flagrant discriminatory rules that violate women's rights, are tribal solutions that call for marrying-off a raped woman to her rapist43.
+An example of negative flagrant discriminatory rules that violate women's rights, are tribal solutions that call for marrying-off a raped woman to her rapist.

 - Local women studies show that the Personal Status Law and the Penal Code have the highest impact on women's lives.
 They are the legal system that directly regulates social relationships among individuals in the private domain (the family) and the public domain (society and state).
 Analysis of laws revealed that they are unfair and unable to provide protection to women, or guarantee Palestinian women's rights throughout women's life cycle (CEDAW, Article 16).
 Furthermore, applicable laws allow for controlling women, stripping them from effective citizenry and derogating their rights.
-44These two laws are mechanisms that contribute to allowing violence against women and stripping them of the rights to equality before and in the Law (ref. item 16 of Shadow Report).
+These two laws are mechanisms that contribute to allowing violence against women and stripping them of the rights to equality before and in the Law (ref. item 16 of Shadow Report).

 Women experience emotional, physical and sexual abuse at an almost equal to other women.
 However, women with disabilities experience violence and assault for longer periods compared to other women, and the impact of the abuse is deeper and more harmful because of the challenges they have, which may limit their ability to defend themselves, or because of their fear of reporting or disclosing the abuse.
 The reason is the wide gap in laws and lack of enforcement, which does not grant a sense of safety and security, even by state institutions, which are supposed to play this role.
 Add to that the failure of the judicial and legislative system to enact laws that secure their rights.
-A 2016 study by YMCA revealed that 39% of the respondents were abused, out of which 37% was domestic abuse, 34% community abuse, and 28% abuse by the Occupation.
-Physical abuse accounted for 49%, while emotional abuse accounted for 81%45.
+A 2016